-- governmental administration:
+- government administration:

 - minister competent for social security,

-- voivods.
+- voivods,

-- local government administration:
+- Iocal government administration:

 - marshals of voivodships,

-- starosts at the poviat level,
+- head of the district authority (starosta in Polish) at the district (powiat in Polish) level,

 - heads of villages, mayors and presidents of cities at municipality level.

-When carrying out social assistance tasks, they cooperate on the basis of partnership with social and non-governmental organisations, churches, religious associations as well as natural and legal persons.
+When carrying out social assistance tasks, they cooperate on the partnership basis with social and non-governmental organisations, churches, religious associations as well as natural and legal persons.